-For obvious reasons, ‘The Troubles’ has a tendency to permeate any film set in Northern Ireland.
+For many obvious reasons, ‘The Troubles’ has a tendency to permeate any film set in Northern Ireland.
 Chris Baugh’s Bad Day For The Cut might have the shadow of ‘The Troubles’ touching its edges, but the film works as a revenge thriller which doesn’t need to pull on decades of politics to deliver punchy thrills.
 Co-written by Baugh and producer Brendan Mullin, this is a very modern tale which could be set anywhere, but the Irish setting helps make it something a little more unique.
+It brings a lot of interesting ideas to the table and it offers up a landscape which most international audiences would be overly familiar with.

 Nigel O’Neill plays Donal, a middle-aged farmer who lives a quiet life at home with his ageing mother (Stella McCusker).
 His simple life is shattered when his mother is killed in an apparent home invasion, but when the killers return to kill Donal it appears that there’s much more going on than meets the eye.
 He grabs his shotgun and takes-off in search of the truth, leaving vengeance and dead bodies in his wake.